kitsuiwebster/minecraft-java-server-admin-commands/README.md

 Here's the exhaustive list of all commands that can be used by the administrator of a Minecraft Server - Java Edition:

-## Grant and revoke a player operator status:
+## Grant and revoke a player operator status

 ```java
 op <player>